timtoyoshima/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 #### Other authentication statuses

 You need to handle other returned `IdxStatus` cases if the user didn't sign in successfully.
-For example, in the SDK application's `handleTransactions.js` file:
+For example, in the SDK sample application's `handleTransactions.js` file, the switch statement handles the cases for the other statuses:

 ```JavaScript
  switch (status) {